 Nuclear Power Plant and Monopolisation

-The Act on the Regulation of Nuclear Source Material, Nuclear Fuel Material and Reactors (Act No 166 of 1957, as amended; note the URL shows the Act as of 1 March 2014) provides that an operator of a nuclear plant may not implement an amalgamation or merger or a corporate split without the prior written approval of the Nuclear Regulation Authority (NRA).
+The Act on the Regulation of Nuclear Source Material, Nuclear Fuel Material and Reactors (Act No 166 of 1957, as amended) provides that an operator of a nuclear plant may not implement an amalgamation or merger or a corporate split without the prior written approval of the Nuclear Regulation Authority (NRA).
 In addition, a person who intends to acquire a nuclear power plant must obtain the permission of the NRA before the transfer.

-More generally, under the Act on Prohibition of Private Monopolisation and Maintenance of Fair Trade (Act No 54 of 1947, as amended; not the URL shows the Act as of 1 April 2015), if a merger, amalgamation, company split or transfer of business substantially restrains competition in a particular field of trade, the Japanese Fair Trade Commission (JFTC) may issue an order forbidding such actions or to change the terms of such actions.
+More generally, under the Act on Prohibition of Private Monopolisation and Maintenance of Fair Trade (Act No 54 of 1947, as amended), if a merger, amalgamation, company split or transfer of business substantially restrains competition in a particular field of trade, the Japanese Fair Trade Commission (JFTC) may issue an order forbidding such actions or to change the terms of such actions.

 METI and ANRE

-The ministry responsible for energy policy is METI, and the Agency for Natural Resources and Energy (ANRE), a government organisation under METI, is in charge of proposing and implementing the energy policies adopted by the government.
+The ministry responsible for energy policy is METI.
+The Agency for Natural Resources and Energy (ANRE), a government organisation under METI, is in charge of proposing and implementing the energy policies adopted by the government.
 ANRE also has independent authority to promulgate rules to implement those policies.
 As such, except for safety regulations, most regulatory aspects of the electricity industry are delegated to ANRE.

 As a part of the ongoing reform of the electricity industry, the Organisation for Cross-regional Co-ordination of Transmission Operators (OCCTO) was established in 2015.
 All licensed operators of electricity businesses must join OCCTO, which has the power to give directions to operators in order to achieve its mission.

-The Electricity and Gas Market Surveillance Commission (EGC) was established on 1 September 2015, six months before the electricity retail market was fully liberalised on 1 April 2016 (the gas retail business was liberalised one year later, on 1 April 2017).
+The Electricity and Gas Market Surveillance Commission (EGC) was established on 1 September 2015.
 EGC’s primary mission is to monitor the energy market and propose better regulations to promote competition.

 As described in 1.1 Principal Laws Governing the Structure and Ownership of the Power Industry, the vertical integration and regional monopolies in the generation sector and the retail sector have been gradually relaxed and liberalised since 1995.

-As noted in 1.5 Central Planning Authority, OCCTO was established in 2015.
+As noted in 1.5 Central Planning Authority, OCCTO and EGC were established in 2015.
 Subsequently, the retail sector was fully liberalised in 2016.
-However, as Major Utilities and their affiliates still have dominated the market, their existing basic retail tariffs of electricity have continued to be regulated to secure fair competition with other retailers.
-The regulation is expected to be lifted after 2020 at such time when the government views that a sound competitive market has been established.
+However, as major utilities and their affiliates have still dominated the market, their existing basic retail tariffs of electricity have continued to be regulated to secure fair competition with other retailers.
+The regulation is expected to be lifted at such time when the government considers that a sound competitive market has been established.